sockeqwe/website-old/_posts/2014-09-15-fragmentargs.md

 }
 {% endhighlight %}

-If you want to learn more about `FragmentArgs` check out the [FragmentArgs project on github](https://github.com/sockeqwe/fragmentargs) where you will find more information about the api and how to use it.
+If you want to learn more about `FragmentArgs` check out the [FragmentArgs project on github](https://github.com/sockeqwe/fragmentargs) where you will find more information about the API and how to use it.
 FragmentArgs is available on maven central.

+**Credits:** Parts of the annotation processing code are based on Hugo Visser's [Bundle](https://bitbucket.org/hvisser/bundles) project.